josephchin19293/CV/README.md

 #### VoiceAlarm

 VoiceAlarm is my current hobby project in progress - it is a mobile app that aims to wake users up in the morning with prerecorded voice notes and reminders.
-It stemmed from my desire to build, experience and learn as much as I can and keep my skills honed whilst also creating something that I'd be more than happy to use myself.
+It stems from my desire to build, experience and learn as much as I can and keep my skills honed whilst also creating something that I'd be more than happy to use myself.

 #### Technologies used:
 * Ionic